Las Vegas police search home of county official who blamed slain reporter for election defeat

-Police searched the home of a former Nevada county official in connection with the fatal stabbing of a Las Vegas investigative reporter who blamed the journalist for his election defeat.
+Police searched the home of a former Nevada county official in connection with the fatal stabbing of a Las Vegas investigative reporter whom the official blamed for his election defeat.

 Officers executed a search warrant Wednesday morning at the home of former Clark County public administrator Robert Telles, whose workplace management came under scrutiny in reporting by Jeff German in the Las Vegas Review-Journal, the newspaper reported.